nobodyMO/node-red-contrib-piface-digital/README.md

 ## Pre-reqs

 Please install all prequisites for <a href="https://github.com/tualo/node-pifacedigital" target="_new">node-pifacedigital</a> before you install this node:
-Please consider that the current Version <a href="https://github.com/tualo/node-pifacedigital" target="_new">node-pifacedigital</a> on github only supports node.js >=4.x.x.
-The Version on npmjs.com is outdated.
-For that reason, it will be installed directly vom gitbub.
+Please consider that the current Version <a href="https://github.com/tualo/node-pifacedigital" target="_new">node-pifacedigital</a> on npm only supports node.js >=4.x.x.

 On a fresh Raspbian installation you should enable SPI.
 Therefor start `raspi-config` and enable SPI under "Advanced Options".